WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-11-22-net-6-minimal-apis-getting-started.md

 Minimal APIs are very simple but currently I don't see myself ever using them.
 Especially for beginners, this might be too confusing since the template is using top-level statements and is hiding a lot of important aspects of programming.
 If you take a look at the Program.cs file again, you will see that there are no usings, namepsace, class or methods.
 These are important concepts and I think it will be more confusing for new programmers to see them only sometimes.

 Additionally, the whole configuration is in the same file and method now.
 Previously, the Startup.cs had two different methods to configure the application and the Program.cs file configured the web server.
 This is now all crammed into one file.
-This means that the whole configration is in one place, but this also means that the file can get quite big and unclear if there is a lot of configuration.
+This means that the whole configuration is in one place, but this also means that the file can get quite big and unclear if there is a lot of configuration.
 Actually, it is not only configuration but it is also the logic of the endpoints.

 Maybe I am just bad with adapting to change and in a while I will love this new approach.
-Curently, I don't see that happening and will continue using controllers even for small APIs.
+Currently, I don't see that happening and will continue using controllers even for small APIs.

 ## Conclusion

-Microosft's big focus of .NET 6 is to remove boiler plate code and make applications as simple as possible.
+Microsft's big focus of .NET 6 is to remove boiler plate code and make applications as simple as possible.
 Minimal APIs allow developers to create APIs with basically a single file where they can configure the application but also write the code of the endpoints.

 So far, I am not a big fan but time will tell how good this feature is.

-You can find the code of this demo on <a href="https://github.com/WolfgangOfner/MinimalApi" target="_blank" rel="noopener noreferrer">Github</a>.
+You can find the code of this demo on <a href="https://github.com/WolfgangOfner/MinimalApi" target="_blank" rel="noopener noreferrer">GitHub</a>.